Olympic champion Puig sets sights on grand slam victory

-German Nico Rosberg steered clear of the chaos unfolding behind him and cruised to an unchallenged win in a disrupted Belgian Grand Prix on Sunday.

-NEW YORK Put the rubbish out, get the shopping done, win an Olympic gold medal.
+NEW YORK (Reuters) - Put the rubbish out, get the shopping done, win an Olympic gold medal.

 That was the to-do list of Monica Puig, the 22-year-old whose victory in the women’s singles in Rio earlier this month made her the first ever Puerto Rican to win Olympic gold.